Article

 So, what is PermID?

-PermID is an open unique identifier developed by Refinitiv.
+PermID is an open unique identifier.
 Technically it is a 64-bit number that we use to identify different kinds of objects, for example:

 Type PermID Label